SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 - What is PTE?
 	- a 56-bit value mapping vaddr(index) to paddr and contains control bits(Flags)
 	- 44bit + 10bit(Flags)
-	- 2^27 PTEs available
+	- 2^27 PTEs available,
 	- vaddr is just a value you should not needing care of
-- Where are the pagetable saved?
+- Where are the page table saved?
 	- in physical memory
-	- one PTE required 4096-byte to store 512 entries of PTEs (the top needs 4096-byte itself)
-		- 54bit * 512 / 8 = 3456-byte - **whole 512-bit final-PTE is used for a specific block**
 	- kernel to handle PTE not present that paging hardware raised #qa
 - Bytes vs Bits?
 	- Although the address we used in virtual address is united by Bit, each Bit definitely refer to 1-Byte in the physical memory that the way it constructed.